 If you’re having trouble sleeping, one or more of these tips can help.

-• Turn off your screens at least 3 hours before bedtime.
-Blue light from phones, tablets, computers, and TVs inhibits the production of the sleep hormone melatonin and makes you more likely to have trouble sleeping.
+- Turn off your screens at least three hours before bedtime.
+Blue light from phones, tablets, computers, and TVs inhibits the production of the sleep hormone melatonin and increases the likelihood of trouble sleeping.

-Hopefully, some of these tips will help you catch some Z’s.
+Hopefully, some of these tips will help you catch some Zs.
 However, be sure to call your doctor if you can’t find relief.
-He or she can do a bit of digging and find a solution that’s specific to your sleep troubles.
+He or she can do some digging and find a solution specific to your sleep troubles.